cristian-guerrero/legion-go-tricks/README.md

 # Controller support

-### HandyGCCS (aka handycon)

-Default installed OOTB on ChimeraOS, Nobara Deck Edition, and Bazzite.
-It supports all the standard Xbox controls, `Legion_L + X` for Steam/Home, `Legion_L + A` for QAM.
-Back buttons are not supported.

-Note that you can get back buttons to work with the LegionGoRemapper plugin, but it has the same limitations as the LegionSpace app on Windows; you can only remap back buttons to other controller buttons, and they cannot be managed individually in Steam Input.

 ### hhd

 Link: https://github.com/antheas/hhd

 PS5 Dualsense Edge controller emulator, currently supports all buttons on the LGO controller except the back scrollwheel (scrollwheel already worked previously).
 Has improvements vs rogue, such as more consistently working rumble, config file for configuring different options, RGB LED control via steam input, etc. It also supports managing the power button, so no extra program is necessary.

+It is preinstalled on Bazzite for the Legion Go.

 Install instructions are available on the github.

+### HandyGCCS (aka handycon)

+Default installed OOTB on ChimeraOS, Nobara Deck Edition.
+It supports all the standard Xbox controls, `Legion_L + X` for Steam/Home, `Legion_L + A` for QAM.
+Back buttons are not supported.

+Note that you can get back buttons to work with the LegionGoRemapper plugin, but it has the same limitations as the LegionSpace app on Windows; you can only remap back buttons to other controller buttons, and they cannot be managed individually in Steam Input.

-### rogue-enemy
+### rogue-enemy (deprecated/no longer maintained)

 Link: https://github.com/corando98/ROGueENEMY